How would you like to write without

 What’s in the program?

-I promised you “Skills.
+I promise you “Skills.
 Support.
 Commitment.
 Guidance.”
 So let’s break that down.

 We’ll cover skills in the weekly videos.
 But Writing Unbound is much more than staring at your computer for an hour a week.
 You’ll practice the skills during your daily 15 minutes (that’s the commitment).
 And get support from me and each other in our Facebook page.

 One of the most powerful elements of the program is The Weekly What.
 To give you an idea of what this looks like, I’ve taken an article I posted on LinkedIn this year and turned it into a sample.
 You can download it here: Weekly What Sample – Ali.

 You’d pay upwards of $3700.00 for a semester-long course like this in business school (basing this on Johns Hopkins’ estimate of $1240 per credit for its “flexible MBA”).
 Then again, they don’t teach writing in business schools.
 Which explains a lot.
 But I won’t charge you $3700.
 I won’t even charge you $2700.
 And you get much more than the class—and The Weekly What.